dougeby/IntuneDocs/intune/windows-update-for-business-configure.md

    - **Block user from pausing Windows updates**: Allowed by default.
 Use this setting to block or allow your users to pause update installation from the *Settings* of their machines.

-   - **Delivery optimization download mode**: Choose the method for which devices download Windows updates.
-For details, see [DeliveryOptimization/DODownloadMode](https://docs.microsoft.com/windows/deployment/update/waas-delivery-optimization#download-mode).
+   - **Delivery optimization download mode**: Delivery optimization is no longer configured as a Windows 10 Update Ring, as part of Software Updates.
+Previous configurations remain available in the console.
+You can remove them by editing them to be Not configured, but they cannot otherwise be modified.
+To avoid conflicts between new and old policy, see [Move from existing update rings to delivery optimization]( delivery-optimization-windows#move-from-existing-update-rings-to-delivery-optimization) and then move your settings to a Delivery optimization profile.

 5. When done, select **OK**.
 In **Create Update Ring**, select **Create**.